-As the airlines have begun unbundling their airfares, many seats now require paid reservations.
-On some flights, I have seen every aisle seat and every window seat tagged with an extra fee, anywhere from $25-$43 and more.
-Airline seating rules are an airline seat reservation games mess.
+The airlines have begun unbundling their airfares.
+Many seats now require paid reservations.
+On some flights, I have seen every aisle seat and every window seat tagged with an extra fee.
+They range anywhere from $25-$43 and more.
+Airline seating rules are an airline seat reservation game mess.

 We all know about the premium seats such as Economy Plus on United or Delta Comfort.
-On American, most of the seats that cost extra are merely in the front of the plane or are exit rows, or aisle, or window seats.
+On American Airlines, most of the seats that cost extra are merely in the front of the plane or are exit rows, aisle, or window seats.

 Now the question becomes, “When do the airlines have to release seats for assignment to passengers who choose not to pay reservation fees for specific seats?”
-This has become airline seat reservation games.
+These have become airline seat reservation games.

 They wanted to get two seats together along the windows on an Airbus configured 2-4-2.

-I assured them that they would not be any worse off if they kept the two separate seats that had already been assigned them and asked at the boarding gate.
+I assured them that they would not be any worse off if they kept the two separate seats that had already been assigned to them.
+They then asked at the boarding gate.
 I couldn’t imagine that AA would be selling specific seats as late as boarding.
 That would come too close to a violation of the full-fare advertising rule.

 Eventually, they were seated at the last minute in the bulkhead seats in seats A and B. Perfect — waiting got them the airline seating they wanted.
-But, why did the airline put them through so much anguish, basically for no reason other than to try and squeeze an extra $25 from each of them?
+But, why did the airline put them through so much anguish?
+Basically, for no reason other than airlines wanted to squeeze an extra $25 from each of them?

-Should all seats be released 24 hours prior to a flight?
+Should all seats be released 24 hours before a flight?
 Perhaps, 12 hours?
-Or, should it be four hours?
+Or should it be four hours?

-I have always thought that these arbitrarily blocked seats would be released for assignment by gate agents and telephone agents 24 hours prior to takeoff.
-Evidently, I am wrong.
+I have always thought these arbitrarily blocked seats would be released for assignment by gate agents and telephone agents 24 hours before takeoff.
+I am wrong.
 Seat reservation games rules seem to be changing.
-And, as I checked around with airline agents, there doesn’t seem to be a standardized time frame for the release of these seats.
+And, as I checked around with airline agents, there is no standardized time frame for releasing these seats.

-In fact, the airlines don’t even clearly tell travelers that they do not have to pay for a seat reservation — every passenger is guaranteed a seat unless the plane is oversold.
+The airlines don’t even clearly tell travelers that they do not have to pay for a seat reservation.
+Every passenger is guaranteed a seat unless the plane is oversold.
 This is part of the current seat reservation game.
 Then, a new set of rules comes into play — denied boarding compensation.

 - Airlines withhold more seats than elite frequent fliers with reservations on flights.